 Accessibility and Convenience are not the Same Thing

-ease of access.
+When disabled people talk about accessibility, we’re talking about “equal access” not “ease of access”.
 When something isn’t accessible, we’re not mildly inconvenienced; we’re completely excluded.
 When the lift isn’t working, we can’t get to work.
 When public transportation isn’t accessible, we’re not troubled; we’re trapped.

-accessibility advocates.
+This is why our most vocal supporters call themselves “disability rights activists” not “accessibility advocates”.
 It’s not about the benefits of accessibility; it’s about the direct, long‐term harm a lack of accessibility causes.